rugpanov/google-project-management/README.md

 * What can I clarify for you?
 Do you have concerns?
 * How would you like to be involved in this project?
 * Can you share any insights from your experience with customers?
+* What are your most important priorities/goals?
+* What role would you like to play within this initiative/project?
+* Here’s how I plan to keep people informed; does that work for you?
+* What additional thoughts/questions do you have?
 * etc.

 ## Glossary